khatrisid/Interview_Questions/README.rst

           }

           // This change() doesn't change the reference, it only
-          // changes member of object referred by reference public static void change(Test t) { t.x = 10; }
+          // changes member of the object referred by reference public static void change(Test t) { t.x = 10; }
       }